iterative/dvc.org/content/docs/studio/user-guide/billing-and-payment.md

 period, the 2 additional seats will be charged for the entire billing period.

 If you decrease the number of seats, you will receive an account credit for the prorated difference.
-You can apply it for a future payment.
+It will be applied automatically for future payment.

 ## Downgrading a plan